SainsburyWellcomeCentre/aeon_docs/HardwareDevices/ForagingPatch/foragingPatch.md

 In order to be robust and enable recovery from system crashes or other errors in long term experiments, the state of the experiment can be stored in a `StateRecoverySubject` that persists over multiple executions of the same workflow.

 Two of these subjects are initially declared per patch, at the highest level of the workflow.
-These store the state of the patch itself `Patch1State`, for instance, which carries the current wheel displacement, threshold and and of the associated dispenser module `Patch1Dispenser`
+These store the state of the patch itself `Patch1State`, for instance, which carries the current wheel displacement and foraging threshold of the associated dispenser module `Patch1Dispenser`

 The state of the Patch module includes the distance the wheel has been turned, the current threshold set for pellet delivery, the total number of pellets delivered and still present in the feeder.